-	Eventually he did settle taking an interest in community affairs and he earned the name the “father of Wallacedale”
+Eventually, he did settle taking an interest in community affairs and he earned the name the “father of Wallacedale”

 Robert HICKLETON: Died 14 September 1932 at Koroit.
 Robert Hickleton arrived in Portland with his parents in 1852.
 They had sailed aboard the Old Ellen.
 Robert’s first job was a compositor with the Portland Guardian.
-Over the following years, he worked for the Warrnambool Standard, the Portland Mirror, the Hamilton Spectator and the Port Fairy Gazette, where he spent twenty-nine years.
-In his early years, he was a keen athlete and cricketer and later he was a successful lawn bowler.
+Over the following years, he worked for the Warrnambool Standard, the Portland Mirror, the Hamilton Spectator, and the Port Fairy Gazette, where he spent twenty-nine years.
+In his early years, he was a keen athlete and cricketer, and later he was a successful lawn bowler.

 Sarah HERBERTSON: Died September 1932 at Portland.
 Sarah Herbertson was born in Portland in 1844.
 She married Joseph Henry Porter and they lived in Portland during their married life, with Joseph passing away in 1931.
 They had no children.
 Sarah’s obituary mentions she was “deeply attached to her home”.
-A model, built by Joseph and Sarah, of that home in Gawler Street is now on display at Portland’s History House, testimony to her attachment.
+A model, built by Joseph and Sarah, of that home in Gawler Street, is now on display at Portland’s History House, testimony to her attachment.
 Sarah’s obituary gives her maiden name as Henderson.

 Emma GRIFFITHS: Died September 1936 at Irrewillipe.
 Emma Griffiths was 100 years old when she died after spending eighty-five years in Victoria.
-Emma was just a girl when her and her mother arrived in Sydney aboard the Avocalle, on which Emma’s mother was a matron caring for the female passengers.
+Emma was just a girl when she and her mother arrived in Sydney aboard the Avocalle, on which Emma’s mother was a matron caring for the female passengers.
 Later they went on to Melbourne, Geelong and then Buninyong where she married Mr Nicholan.
 They had three children at Buninyong before moving to Irrewillipe, near Colac around the late 1850s.
 Emma had fourteen children and when she died she had sixty-two grandchildren and over thirty great-grandchildren.